MantasPauliukonis/survival-clicker2-proposal/README.md

 Some effects might be permanent and might not have a duration (TBD)

 #### Stacking same type of effects
-~~When adding new effects to characters effect list if same type is encountered, strength will be averaged out based on duration.~~
-Stacking effects might be overpowered, looking for a solution...
+Each effect type will have a flag if it is stack-able.
+If it's enabled many instances of the same effect can exist concurrently.
+If it is not enabled however (spinning gears)

+## Addictions
+Original game had chemical items that would yield higher gains for permanent damage effects.
+I think we should keep this to some extent while making benefits higher and also adding addictive effects.

+Addictions would have many levels of depth, like there would be a very light addiction with very small withdrawal effects and if addiction where to progress those effects would become harsher.
+Of course progress shouldn't be crippled by this, unless corresponding drug is not used (withdrawal)

 ## Prestige system

 While game will have a death where player looses progress, this mechanic will be merged with prestige system.
-Means that player will come back with some additional bonus (TBD)
+Means that player will come back with some additional bonuses (TBD)

 ## Tools

-Game will support Web Workers through `.on(event, f: (data, ack))` `.emit(event, data)` messaging system.
+Game will support Web Workers through `.on(event, f: (data, ack))` and `.emit(event, data)` messaging system.
 That leaves a possiblity to port into a game with server-side processing.

 ```
 webpack